 COVID-19 tests are not a screening method for coronavirus, but are used to confirm suspected cases in people with symptoms of infection.
-It’s not necessary to be tested for COVID-19 unless you have symptoms such as fever, fatigue or cough.
+It’s not necessary to be tested for COVID-19 unless you have symptoms.

 University Hospitals will not test patients for COVID-19 who are asymptomatic, unless they are undergoing surgery at one of our facilities.
 This is to focus limited medical resources on those with the highest probability of infection and avoid unnecessary testing of people who are likely to be well.